Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

 where, for convenience in this section, we abuse notation by writing $\mu^y(u)$ and $\mu(u)$ for the density of the posterior and the prior measures, respectively.
 The posterior represents the updated distribution of $u$ after incorporating the data $y$.
 However, Bayesian inference is expensive.
 From a computational efficiency perspective, one goal that does not require probing the full posterior distribution is to extract a point estimate of $u$ that best aligns with the posterior.
 A common approach is MAP estimation \cite{sanz2023inverse}, which maximizes the posterior probability via

 Equivalently, using the negative log likelihood potential $\Phi$, MAP estimation minimizes the energy functional given by:

 From this optimization perspective, regularization can be interpreted as imposing a prior through the term $R(u)\defeq -\log \mu(u)$.
 In classical inverse problems, handcrafted regularizers such as quadratic penalties for smoothness or sparsity-promoting norms play the role of $R$.
 For example, Gaussian priors lead to Tikhonov-type regularizers, while a Laplace prior aligns with sparsity-promoting regularizers.

 Note that in infinite dimensions, the densities appearing in the preceding formulas \eqref{eq:Bayes},~\eqref{eq:MAP},~and~\eqref{eq:MAP2} require careful interpretation \cite{dashti2017}.
+For certain Bayesian inverse problems on Banach spaces, an infinite-dimensional analog of Bayes' rule holds (recall~\cref{sec:back_ip_prob_bayes} and Eq.~\ref{eqn:posterior}).
+This permits an analysis similar to that of~\cref{eq:Bayes,eq:MAP,eq:MAP2}, but remains valid in infinite dimensions.
+Although such extensions cannot rely on probability densities, natural generalizations of MAP estimators \eqref{eq:MAP} exist based on small-ball probabilities; see~\cite{dashti2013map,klebanov2023maximum}.

 The fact that the prior acts like a regularization term can also be seen from the variational form of Bayes' theorem~\cite{bach2024inverse,trillos2020bayesian}.
 Rather than viewing Bayes' rule as a formula for conditioning, one can interpret the posterior $\mu^y$ as the minimizer of a variational problem over the metric space of probability measures.
-Specifically, the posterior distribution minimizes the functional
+Specifically, the posterior distribution satisfies

 where $\KL{\nu}{\mu}$ is the KL divergence between $\nu$ and the prior $\mu$.
+Equation~\eqref{eq:var_Bayes} requires the absolute continuity of the posterior with respect to the prior and follows from the basic properties of KL divergence.
 In this formulation, the KL divergence serves as a regularization term that penalizes deviations from the prior, while the expected negative log-likelihood promotes fidelity with the observed data.
 The choice of prior $\mu$ directly determines the structure and strength of the regularization term $\KL{\nu}{\mu}$.